WorkInTheDark/WorkInTheDark.github.io/_pages/hobby.md

 ## Travelling

 Travelling is my all-time favorite thing to do.
 I just love learning about different cultures, trying new foods, and experiencing different ways of life around the world.
-And I'm a total aviation enthusiast, so I love checking out different airlines and airports, and trying out swanky hotels.
+And I'm a total aviation enthusiast, so I love "travelling" itself -- checking out different airlines and airports, and trying out swanky hotels.

-Of course, with the pandemic, all my travel plans have been thrown out the window.
+Of course, with the pandemic, all my international travel plans have been thrown out the window.
 But even though I can't travel right now, I still love thinking about all the amazing places I want to visit.
 And honestly, there's something about being in a new place that just helps me unwind and de-stress, almost like I'm doing meditation.

 - **FUN FACT(S)**
     * I've been living in the northeastern United States for 10 years already, but the truth is that <span style="color:#EB7F00">Los Angeles</span> is where my heart is.
 Whenever I feel like taking a break, I don't even think twice about booking a flight to LA! \